openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 Most REST endpoints that return a list of objects, such as getAll or search, are server-side paginated.
-The server limits the max number of results being returned, and multiple requests are needed to get the full data set if its size exceed this limit.
+The server limits the max number of results being returned, and multiple requests are needed to get the full data set if its size exceeds this limit.
 The max number of results per request is configurable server-side with the key "webservices.rest.maxResultsDefault".
 See: https://openmrs.atlassian.net/wiki/spaces/docs/pages/25469882/REST+Module